RubixML/Sentiment/README.md

 # Rubix ML - Text Sentiment Analyzer
-This is a multi layer feed forward neural network for text sentiment classification trained on 25,000 movie reviews from the [IMDB](https://www.imdb.com/) movie reviews website.
+This is a multilayer feed forward neural network for text sentiment classification trained on 25,000 movie reviews from the [IMDB](https://www.imdb.com/) movie reviews website.
 The dataset also provides another 25,000 samples which we use after training to test the model.
-This example project demonstrates text feature representation and deep learning in Rubix ML using a neural network classifier called a [Multi Layer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multi-layer-perceptron.html).
+This example project demonstrates text feature representation and deep learning in Rubix ML using a neural network classifier called a Multilayer Perceptron.

 - **Difficulty:** Hard
 - **Training time:** Hours